zceemja/suzirjax/README.md

 Here you can find code for constellation shaping for AWGN/PC-AWGN simulation including pyQT5 gui, or headless "animator" to produce lovely mp4 animations.

-It also includes "remove channel" that connects to the lab and does experimental transmission.
+It also includes "remote channel" that connects to the lab and does experimental transmission.
 DSP is mostly handled by [QAMpy](http://qampy.org/) library.

 ## Reason for naming